contanpe/PSCI/Theory Paper.md

 #### Units and Constants

 In PSCI only three units are needed, which is the kg/m/s unit system.
 For  example, a mass of Planck mass (kilograms), a distance of Planck length  (meters) and a time of Planck time (seconds).
+This can be done now that we actually understand what Planck is.
 Other measurements become a combination of these units, such as speed (meters per second).
 Since Planck describes energy potential from conjugated waves in space and it uses a measurement in seconds, it can be used as a starter point for measurement reference.